jcjmcclean/editor.md-angular-directive/README.md

 Feel free to take this, tear it apart and build it back up again.

-You can see a working Plunker here for an example https://plnkr.co/edit/bhIIKOB029KaSpSolK2T
+Check the example directory, or [this Plunker](https://plnkr.co/edit/bhIIKOB029KaSpSolK2T) for an example.